Vokturz/LLM-slackbot-channels/README.md

 - [ ] Create tests
 - [ ] A `!ingest` command to create a vector database and use a QA retriever
 - [ ] Solve ChatOpenAI problem: message history for multiples users
+- [ ] Add a command to modify which users can interact with the bot.
+The command should be initialized using a password, example `/permissions <PASSWORD>`